Motor Freight Trucking 101: What It Is and How it Works

 The vast majority of motor freight truckers are small fleets and independent owner-operators.
 You might know some of the largest companies by the logos you see emblazoned on the trailers that crisscross the country year-round.

 How to find motor freight carriers

-Are you a broker or shipper looking for a trucker to haul your load?
+Are you a broker or shipper looking for a motor freight carrier to haul your load?

-Truckstop.com is the internet’s first and most trusted load board.
+Truckstop is the internet’s first and most trusted load board.
 Our agents can guide you through the platform and show you how to find carriers to transport your shipments quickly and easily.
-Schedule a demo of our powerful freight-matching tools today with Truckstop.com.
+Get started with our powerful freight-matching tools today with Truckstop.

 Find out how our platform gives you the visibility you need to get more done.

 Get helpful content delivered to your inbox.

 You did it!